-Looking for things to do in Singapore this weekend with the kids?
+Looking for things to do this weekend in Singapore with the kids?
 We’ve got your back.
-There are so many things to do in Singapore with kids, and we’ve got the lowdown on all the best kids’ events and free things to do this weekend!
-Whether it’s fun kids’ activities, kid-friendly parks, free outdoor playgrounds, kid-friendly libraries and free water playgrounds, you’ll have no trouble figuring out what to do in Singapore with kids.
-Read on for our weekly roundup of weekend events and activities, what’s on in Singapore, and what to do in Singapore this weekend.
+There are so many things to do in Singapore this weekend with kids, and we’ve got the lowdown on all the best kids’ events and free things to do this weekend!
+Whether it’s fun kids’ activities, weekend markets, kids’ theatre shows, free outdoor playgrounds or free water playgrounds, you’ll have no trouble figuring out what to do in Singapore with kids.
+Read on for our weekly roundup of kids’ weekend events and activities, what’s on in Singapore, and what to do in Singapore this weekend.

-Read more: 101 Best Kids’ Activities & Things To Do In Singapore With Kids
+Read more: 101 Best Kids’ Activities In Singapore

 Disclaimer: These are external events not owned or managed by Sassy Mama.
 Always check with the organiser for changes or cancellations before heading over.